SUPREME COURT APPEALS

 It is not always necessary to involve all parties in the appeal.
 Sometimes the trial judge grants one of the parties a non‐suit or other form of dismissal.
 Just because that party may have been involved in the litigation in the High Court does not mean that he need be a party to the appeal.
 If no relief is sought against him, there is no point in involving him in the appeal.

 In Fagan v Wong, Supreme Court, 7 May 1997, Lynch J rejected a claim that a High Court judge had been uneven or unfair.
-He said: “Judges have a large measure of discretion as to how they conduct their Courts and the trials which they hear in them, provided always that all parties are allowed to present their respective cases fully and fairly.”
+He said: “Judges have a large measure of discretion as to how they conduct their courts and the trials which they hear in them, provided always that all parties are allowed to present their respective cases fully and fairly.”

-In Lopes v Galvin Supreme Court, 25 November 1996, O’Flaherty J said that the powers of the Court on hearing an appeal were limited where a judge had made findings of fact about the credibility of witnesses or about the course of events.
-He stressed that, in such a case, "We have no jurisdiction to substitute our views for what the trial judge had “expressly found”.
+In Lopes v Galvin, Supreme Court, 25 November 1996, O’Flaherty J said that the powers of the Court on hearing an appeal were limited where a judge had made findings of fact about the credibility of witnesses or the course of events.
+He stressed that, in such a case, the Court had no jurisdiction to substitute its views for what the trial judge had “expressly found”.
 But in the case of Superwood Holdings v Sun Alliance 3 IR 303, he accepted that an appeal court could substitute its own inference of fact for that of the High Court judge where the inference had been drawn from circumstantial evidence.